COVID-19 Frequently Asked Questions

 -

-Will employees still be able to telework?
+Are employees still able to telework?

 As more on-campus operations return, employees will need to return to working on campus.
 The degree to which an employee may continue to telework will depend on the work performed and the needs of the office.
 Supervisors and department heads will work with staff to determine appropriate work schedules, including on-campus work and telework.